tobyriddell/puppet-hprcu/README.md

 * There's only one collection of BIOS settings per host so there's only one hprcu resource per host, and its name is 'default'.
 * Property names must conform to the Puppet grammar, as defined in grammar.ra in the Puppet source.
 Thus 'Intel (R) Hyperthreading Options' is represented by 'intelrhyperthreadingoptions'.
+* You may want to run this code (and therefore hprcu) only when required - running hprcu may interfere with reading the realtime clock from the CMOS (see footnote 4 here: http://mjg59.dreamwidth.org/25686.html)

 # Dependencies